| FACULTY/STAFF > DEPARTMENTS & OFFICES > SCHOOL OF EDUCATION AND SOCIAL SCIENCES > DEPARTMENT OF SOCIAL SCIENCES > EARLY LAW SCHOOL ADMISSION PROGRAM

 Procedure to Become a Candidate

 When students are added to the checksheet they become candidates for early law school admission.
-To continue on the checksheet students must maintain a 3.5 GPA, make appropriate academic progress as determined by the coordinator of the program, be a member of the Pre-Law Society, take part in the Pre-Law Advisory Program and receive academic advisement by the Pre-Law Coordinator, Prof. Louis Swartz, take the LSAT in the fall of their third year, and in the spring of their third year have in-person interviews with the University committee at RMU and with the Director of Admissions of Duquesne University School of Law.
+To continue on the checksheet students must maintain a 3.4 GPA or higher, make appropriate academic progress as determined by the Social Sciences ELSAP Committee, be a member of the Pre-Law Society, take part in the Pre-Law Advisory Program and receive academic advisement by the Coordinator of the RMU Pre-Law Advisory Program, Prof. Louis Swartz, take the LSAT by the fall of their third year, meet any applicable character and fitness requirements for law school, as well as comply with all application, seat deposit, and other deadlines, and in the spring of their third year have any required in-person interviews with the University committee at RMU and with a representative of the law school.

 Law School Admission Requirements